HannahHuckstep/PhlashNAMe/index.md

 With this function you can look for the shortest path in the network between 2 proteins of interest.

-ShortestPath takes in a measured input database [-idb], an output path [-op], a starting node id [-sid], a ending node id [-eid], and the weight type to be traversed [-ew] (can be either "Abundance" (a) or "Support" (s)).
-This algorithm will traverse all edge types excepting edges to and from small molecules.
-Using the example data from earlier we can look at the shortest path between the Insr (P15208) and the Jun protein node seen in the traversal analysis screenshot (node ID 20006):
+> "ShortestPath" takes in a **mapped** input database [-idb], an output path [-op], a starting node id [-sid], a ending node id [-eid], and the weight type to be traversed [-ew] (can be either "Abundance" (a) or "Support" (s)).

+This algorithm will traverse all edge types with the exception of edges to and from small molecules.
+Using the example data from earlier we can look at the shortest path between the *Insr* (P15208) and the *Jun* protein node as seen in the traversal analysis earlier (node ID 20006):

 ```
 java -jar jars/ReactoSitePlus.jar -m ShortestPath -idb ./path/to/graph/ -op ./path/to/output/ -sid P15208 -eid 20006 -ew a